rgambord/c99-doc/doc/sections/6/4/4/index.rst

 .. _9899_6.4.4p2:

+.. container:: snum

+   :ref:`2 <9899_6.4.4p2>`

-:ref:`2 <9899_6.4.4p2>` Each constant shall have a type and the value of a constant shall be in the range of representable values for its type.
+Each constant shall have a type and the value of a constant shall be in the range of representable values for its type.

 .. rubric:: Semantics

 .. _9899_6.4.4p3:

+.. container:: snum

+   :ref:`3 <9899_6.4.4p3>`

-:ref:`3 <9899_6.4.4p3>` Each constant has a type, determined by its form and value, as detailed later.
+Each constant has a type, determined by its form and value, as detailed later.